 For the main course, do not hesitate to try the chicken and vegetable souvlaki served with grilled pita bread, homemade fries and yogurt sauce.
 The kebap (meatball) with hummus, Arabian pita, cucumber and tomato salad is also worth trying.

 Overall the “Adespoto Music Taverna” is an authentic culinary experience in the center of Chania, so book a table and enjoy the parts of the old town.

 Now that I have your meals covered, check out these suggestions for my favorite bars in Chania:

 Gavaladon 41 // +30 2821 052685

 This jazz bar located in Old Town serves great drinks and large pours of wine.
 What else do you need to know?
-This became my go to place in Chania (and it didn’t hurt that it was located literally right out the front door of my apartment).
-I love their laid back vibe, great music and interesting cocktails.
+This became my go-to favorite place in Chania (and it didn’t hurt that it was located literally right out the front door of my apartment).
+I love their laid-back vibe, great music, and interesting cocktails.

 Aggelou 16 // +30 2821 071877

 Several locals cited this as their favorite bar in town and the place they go to unwind.
 Another jazz bar, this one also serving great cocktails.
 You can find Fagotto tucked away behind the Maritime Museum.
-Fagotto also seems to be one of the bars open latest in town, making for a great stop on the way home for one last drink.
+Fagotto also seems to be one of the bars open the latest in the surrounding area, making for a great stop on the way home for one last drink.

 Although I never had the chance to try it, I heard Fagotto also serves a great breakfast as well.